Guardiagrele

 Guardiagrele ([ɡuardiaˈɡreːle]; Abruzzese: La 'Uàrdije; Guardia Graelis) is a town and comune in the province of Chieti, part of the Abruzzo region of central Italy.
 It is in the foothills of the Maiella mountain at an elevation of around 576 m.
 Its population numbers about 10,000.

 Commenting on the views of the mountains and valleys of the Maiella visible from some points in the town, the poet Gabriele d'Annunzio nicknamed Guardiagrele la terrazza d'Abruzzo ("Abruzzo's terrace").

-Guardiagrele is the seat of the Maiella National Park, and was part of the club I Borghi più belli d'Italia (The most beautiful village of Italy).
+Guardiagrele is the seat of the Maiella National Park, and is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

+The closest airport is Abruzzo Airport, which is 25 miles distance.
+The closest beach is Ortona, which is 18 miles drive.
+The town has several hospitals, one of which is Ospedale di Guardiagrele.
+The nearest train station is in Chieti, 16 miles away.

 Main sights

-The biggest church in Guardiagrele is Santa Maria Maggiore of which it has been written:
+The Collegiate Church of Santa Maria Maggiore is the duomo or cathedral of Guardiagrele.

+The façade has an elegant 14th-century Gothic portal.
+The lunette above the portal has a relief depicting the Coronation of the Virgin, attributed to the school of Nicola di Guardiagrele.
+Under the colonnaded portico, next to the lateral door, is the large fresco depicting St. Christopher (1473), painted by Andrea De Litio.
+The interior, completely rebuilt in the 18th century following an earthquake, has Baroque stucco-work and a shrine of the same period set off a 15th-century fresco representing the Madonna of the Milk.